softquantus/research/hybrid-quantumNanoQRegPro.md

 ## 1  Market-ready application areas

 ### Digital-payments & fraud analytics
-Hybrid QNNs have already been piloted by Deloitte Italy on Amazon Braket to boost card-fraud detection accuracy while trimming model size.citeturn0search0
+Hybrid QNNs have already been piloted by Deloitte Italy on Amazon Braket to boost card-fraud detection accuracy while trimming model size.
 Softquantus shallow-depth network—equipped with dropout, L2 and early-stop—fits the same real-time risk-scoring pipelines without blowing up qubit budgets.

 ### Credit-risk / banking
-Recent studies show quantum-enhanced scoring frameworks (Systemic Quantum Score, quantum deep learning) outperform classical baselines for PD-estimation on imbalanced tabular sets.citeturn0search10turn0search21
+Recent studies show quantum-enhanced scoring frameworks (Systemic Quantum Score, quantum deep learning) outperform classical baselines for PD-estimation on imbalanced tabular sets.
 Because Softquantus model has <100 trainable weights, it can run inside latency-sensitive loan-origination systems for on-device pre-screening.

 ### Genomics & precision-medicine
-Variational quantum classifiers have been used for population-stratification and SNP analysis, where data are high-dimensional but sample-poor.citeturn0search1
+Variational quantum classifiers have been used for population-stratification and SNP analysis, where data are high-dimensional but sample-poor.
 The script’s PCA → AngleEmbedding pipeline is a ready-made starting point for ancestry inference, rare-variant calling or gene-expression sub-typing.

 ### Cyber-threat detection
-Quantum outlier-analysis networks have demonstrated superior DDoS and anomaly detection in live packet streams.citeturn0search2
+Quantum outlier-analysis networks have demonstrated superior DDoS and anomaly detection in live packet streams.
-Softquantus lightweight circuit can slot into SIEM appliances, adding a quantum “first-look” filter before heavier deep-learning stages.citeturn0news115
+Softquantus lightweight circuit can slot into SIEM appliances, adding a quantum “first-look” filter before heavier deep-learning stages.

 ### Industrial predictive maintenance
-Self-supervised QML has been proposed for detecting vibration/temperature anomalies on the factory floor.citeturn0search4
+Self-supervised QML has been proposed for detecting vibration/temperature anomalies on the factory floor.
 The low-parameter post-net can be INT8-quantised, making the whole model deployable on ARM or FPGA edge boxes beside the sensor.

 ### Energy-grid load forecasting
-A 2025 Scientific Reports paper shows quantum AI beating classical RNNs for short-term load prediction.citeturn0search8
+A 2025 Scientific Reports paper shows quantum AI beating classical RNNs for short-term load prediction.
 Softquantus circuit—once trained on time-series embeddings—could serve regional utilities that need minute-scale forecasts without GPU farms.

 ### Supply-chain optimisation signals
-Quantum pattern recognition is being explored to flag demand shocks and logistics bottlenecks.citeturn0search7
+Quantum pattern recognition is being explored to flag demand shocks and logistics bottlenecks.
 Use the current model as a fast anomaly detector that decides when to trigger heavier optimisation solvers.

 ---